tldr-pages/tldr/pages/linux/toolbox-help.md

 `toolbox help`

-- Display the `toolbox` manual for a specific toolbox subcommand:
+- Display the `toolbox` manual for a specific subcommand:

 `toolbox help {{subcommand}}`